March 23, 2016

 Nonetheless, it’s important to get one set up so you can manage bills and debit card payments, and avoid potentially costly withdrawals from your home account.

-Bear in mind that each of these banks usually have monthly fees associated with their chequing accounts (known as ‘current accounts’ in other countries).
-The average Canadian will spend $220 in fees each year.
+Bear in mind that each of these banks usually have monthly fees associated with their chequing accounts (known as ‘current accounts’ in some other countries).
+The average Canadian will spend more than $200 in banking fees each year.

 Read our guide to help you find the best bank in Canada for you.